LISPmob/lispmob/README.android.md

 version 2.3.6 or higher, while LISPmob for non-rooted devices requires Android 4.0 or higher.
 Please note that due to a bug on Android 4.4.0 and onwards, the non-rooted version of LISPmob will not work on Android 4.4.0, 4.4.1, 4.4.2 or 4.4.3.
-The bug was fixed on Android 4.4.4.
+The bug was fixed on Android 4.4.4. (for IPv4 EIDs).
 To ease the installation process we strongly recommend installing LISPmob through Google Play (search for “lispmob”), however you can also download a precompiled APK package file from the LISPmob website or compile the app from sources yourself.
 In any case, if you choose to install LISPmob without using Google Play, the device must be configured to allow the installation of packages from "unknown sources" (System Settings -> Security -> Device Administration).

 Building the code from source is supported on Linux and Mac OS X. To build LISPmob for Android from source code you require some extra packages beside